whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/01-technical-sketching-and-3d-modeling/01-05-draw-two-objects-in-third-angle-projection-assignment.md

 8. Write the dimensions on your freehand third angle projections.
 Mark metric somewhere on the page and note the units as mm.
 Label each view, Front, Top, Side/Right.
 Use your T-Square and triangles to draw straight lines for the dimensions.
 Think about where you put the dimensions so it is clear and legible by anyone.

-9. Cleanly scan both sketches.
+9. Cleanly scan both sketches or use a phone photo.
+Submitted images should have flat lighting, no shadows, clean crop, and minimum of 1000s of pixels per side.

 10. Label and upload your images.